bjt-user/Linux/gpg.md

 `--full-gen-key` : Generate a new key pair with dialogs for all options.

-There should be a way so that you automatically login into gpg when you log into your computer.
+There should be a way so that you automatically login into gpg when you log into your computer.\
+Gnome-keyring seems to accomplish this.

+***

 #### show public keys